Teetucherry/Prasadhouse/README.md

  she is doing yoga every day
  my dougher is pretty
  she got 73 marks in mid term
- my son is slowthy
- he is very lazy bust is very good child good human and help to others Cherry is my son and also my best friend i like very much he got responisible ceriti
+ he is very good child good human and help to others Cherry is my son and also my best friend i like very much he got responisible ceriti